yureek/S-HealthStack.github.io/pages/developer-guide/get-started/create-account.md

 ---

 # Full-Stack Implementations
-Members are the people who are conducting the study.
-All team members involved in studies need a health stack account.
-You access all backend functionality, whether via the web portal or otherwise, using your health stack account.
+Members are the users who conduct the studies.
+Once members have their Samsung Health Stack account, they can access all backend functionality via the web portal or otherwise.

 ## Web Portal
-To create your account directly, separate from any study:
+To create your account directly, independent of any study:

 1. Refer to [Launch Web Portal and Create Account](../installation/install-portal.md#iii-launch-web-portal-and-create-account) in the web portal installation instructions.